frousseu/CauseAndCorrelation/README.md

 # manually installing a dependencies
 install.packages("packagename")
 ```
-Until all packages are installed.
-A current bug in `install_github` on Windows prevents the installation of package dependencies of denpendencies (`lavaan` and `ggm`).
+until all packages are installed.
+A current bug in `install_github` on Windows prevents the installation of package dependencies of dependencies (`lavaan` and `ggm`).

 ### Step 2

-Although this should not be required, for certain packages with compiled code, [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and [MiKTeX](https://miktex.org/) need to be installed on Windows to be able to build source packages.For Mac users, Xcode is required and can be installed through the apple store.
+Although this should not be required, for certain packages with compiled code, [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and [MiKTeX](https://miktex.org/) need to be installed on Windows to be able to build source packages.
+For Mac users, Xcode is required and can be installed through the apple store.
 Here is a more detailed list of [prerequisites](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for building source packages for Windows, Mac and Linux.
-Make sure you have the latest version of R installed on your computer.

 ### Step 3